 Craft Perfect Websites with Chisel

-If the intro sentence sounds like Latin to you, this article can help you to understand modern web development workflows.
+If the intro sentence sounds like Latin to you, this article can help you to understand modern website development workflows.
 There’s nothing wrong with feeling nostalgic about the old times when developing websites was as simple as saving a file and reloading the browser.
 However, the modern workflows, even though more complicated, can make our work more efficient and the resulting code better and easier to maintain.

 In this article, I’ll explain how the old school workflows transformed into new workflows.
 We will take a look how generators like Chisel can make your life easier.
 Once you understand how they work, you will be ready to use any of them as they operate on similar principles.